How to Make Money With Plants

 Your selling price will vary depending on the plant availability as well as size.
 Typically, rooted cuttings will sell for more than unrooted.
 Potted plants will sell more than cuttings.
 Large potted plants will sell more than small ones.

 Take your time, cost of soil, and plant investment into account when deciding on your prices.
 Check local greenhouses or stores to see what plants are selling for locally.
-If you have vibrant, healthy plants, don't be afraid to sell for a bit more than what the big box stores are selling it at.
+If you have vibrant, healthy plants, don't be afraid to sell for a bit more than what the big box stores are selling them for.
 Your knowledge and personal touch are worth a few extra bucks.

 How to Find Customers to Buy Plant Cuttings